suradachk/suradachk/README.md

 ## 👋 Hello!
-Software Engineer with 5+ years of experience.
+Full-Stack with 5+ years of experience.

 ## 🛠️ Technologies & Tools